Piety and Porn: In Raqqa, the Laptop Secrets of an ISIS Wife

 At no point does this Belgian woman appear disillusioned with the now floundering Islamic State project.
 Instead, in the weeks leading up to her capture at the end of the summer, she frequently visits the Flemish language Wikipedia page for the war in Afghanistan and repeatedly watches YouTube videos of American AC 130 gunships battering suspected Taliban positions in Afghanistan.
 They almost serve as an attempt to re-confirm her radicalization, and re-justify her beliefs.

 Airwars, an organization that tracks and monitors coalition airstrikes against ISIS, notes that in the month of August, the U.S.-led coalition hit Raqqa with more than 5,000 bombs, shells, and missiles—that would be one every eight minutes.
-Despite the chaos unravelling around her, she was still taking to the internet to watch endless amounts of U.S. war footage.
+Despite the chaos unraveling around her, she was still taking to the internet to watch endless amounts of U.S. war footage.

-The hard drive is loaded with more than a terabyte of pornogrophy.
+The hard drive is loaded with more than a terabyte of pornography.
 Titles include everything from “enjoy first time sex” to “make him your teacher.”
 There are regular visits to the pornographic site RedTube, too.

 But for all the pornography, there is no lack of piety.
 She repeatedly tunes in to lectures by jihadist clerics linked to Islamic State and al Qaeda, figures such as the American, Anwar al Awlaki, and Hossam Abdul Raouf.